laporeon/pomotimer/README.md

 - ✔️ Customize your break time session.
 - ✔️ Customize how many cycles you want to do.
 - ✔️ Customize your Pomodoro title.
 - ✔️ Toast notifications at the end of focus, break and pomodoro completed stages.
-Not avaialkable for WSL.
+Not available for WSL.
 - ⚠️ Custom sounds notifications.
-At this time, custom sounds are only being played at Unix systems.
+Currently, custom sounds are only being played at Unix systems.
 On Windows and MacOS sound will be system default.

 ## Requirements